Bayesian mitigation of measurement errors in multiqubit experiments: Introduction

-In a recent work \cite{Cosco2023}, we have introduced an efficient and accurate readout measurement scheme for single and multiqubit states based on Bayesian inference, inspired by successful application of Bayesian inference in quantum metrology and sensing \cite{Dinani2019,Puebla2021} or parameter estimation for quantum circuits and states~\cite{Leibfried2005,Teklu2009,Lundeen2009,Cassemiro_2010,Paesani2017,Laverick2021,Smerzi2021,Duffield2022}.
-Our method, bypassing the need to invert the noise matrix, leverages the knowledge of the detector faulty response and Bayesian inference to obtain a probability distribution for each qubit state.
-Moreover, such an approach is not limited to use binary outcomes from the detector, but it can exploit the detector unprocessed analog readout data, before any binary assignment is made.
-The idea of using analog data has found traction also in quantum error correction, where it has been shown to lead to improved decoders and logical qubits error rates \cite{pattison2021improved,ali2024reducing}.
+In a recent work \cite{Cosco2023}, we have introduced an efficient and accurate readout measurement scheme for single- and multi-qubit states based on Bayesian inference, inspired by successful application of Bayesian inference in quantum metrology and sensing \cite{Dinani2019,Puebla2021} or parameter estimation for quantum circuits and states~\cite{Leibfried2005,Teklu2009,Lundeen2009,Cassemiro_2010,Paesani2017,Laverick2021,Smerzi2021,Duffield2022}. {By bypassing the need to invert the noise matrix, our method leverages knowledge of the detector's faulty response and employs Bayesian inference to estimate probability distributions for each qubit state.} Moreover, such an approach is not limited to using binary outcomes from the detector, but it can exploit the detector unprocessed analog readout data before any binary assignment is made.
+The idea of using analog data has also found traction in quantum error correction, where it has been shown to lead to improved decoders and logical qubit error rates \cite{pattison2021improved,ali2024reducing}.
 Still, all measurement error mitigation schemes suffer some form of scalability issue when moving to many-qubit systems, as intuitively the noise matrix size scales exponentially with the number of qubits.
-Often this issue is tackled by not using the full assignment matrix, or its inverse, and instead working in a subspace defined by the noisy outcomes \cite{nation2021}.
+Often, this issue is addressed by not using the full assignment matrix, or its inverse, and instead working in a subspace defined by the noisy outcomes \cite{nation2021, Yang2022}.
 In this work, we aim to tackle thoroughly the scaling problem when aiming to mitigate measurement errors with our formerly introduced Bayesian readout and further show how the use of the readout analog data leads to increased performances.
 Beyond showing a solid proof of principle of the method, we make a full scaling analysis of the algorithm and provide an estimate of the classical computation time needed to post-process the measurement results obtained from currently available superconducting QPUs.